How to wish someone Happy Birthday, 7 Artsy Tips!

 The artist statement is sometimes published on social media platforms or printed next to the painting in a gallery.
 You may be writing to someone who has never held a paintbrush in their life, so keep these thoughts in mind when writing an artist statement.
 Carefully choose words to describe art that make sense to your audience.

 Some words to describe art are different for artists versus non artists.
 For example, saying a work is impressionistic could mean in reference to the impressionism painting style of the 19th century.
 In contrast, impressionistic could represent the work’s capability in leaving an impression, or a lasting memory, on the viewer.
+Learning art history is a great method to improve your art lingo.
+For instance, maybe learn how the difference between modern and contemporary, and how in the art world, they are not synonymous.
+If you are curious about which art style best matches your artwork, check out this quiz!

 The terms ‘modern art’ and ‘contemporary art’ are easily confused, but each refers to its own distinct period in art history,” according to Rosie Lesso of The Collector

-The KISS Method: Keep it Simple, Stupid
+Tip 3: The KISS Method – Keep it Simple, Stupid

 Stylized Poppies by Brianna Eisman